Our hearts are heavy.

 But it doesn’t mean I have to take sides.

 I equally grieve for the police officer who takes on his difficult job every day and puts his life on the line to protect others.
-I can weep for the five officers who were there to protect the protestors in Dallas and were shot down in the line of duty.
+I can weep for the officers who are protecting protestors throughout our country and are being shot down in the line of duty.

 We can weep with all those who weep and mourn with all those who mourn and then pray against the enemy of us all — not as last resort, but as the only hope for the world we live in.
 Only the Lord can wipe away our tears and reconcile us to each other.
 Every day the headlines prove we can’t do it ourselves.
 We are defeated again and again.